 Workflow & Expected Outcomes

-When used correctly, this tool will help you assign a different name for an attribute value for the following attribute types:
+When used correctly, this tool will help you assign a different name for an attribute value for the following attribute types within Segment Builder and in the Campaign Performance report in the Activation menu:

 - Page Attributes